adityav31121999/MonoNN/README.md

   - `LAMBDA_L1` / `LAMBDA_L2`: 0.001
   - `SOFTMAX_TEMP`: 1.5

 ## Theorem Sketch

 ### **Universal Approximation (generated by Grok)**

-- Monomial networks with fixed `m >= 2` and sufficient layers/neurons can approximate any continuous function on compact sets.
+- Monomial networks with fixed $m \ge 2$ and sufficient layers/neurons can approximate any continuous function on compact sets.
 Why?
-  - Powers `x^m` span nonlinear basis
+  - Powers $x^m$ span a nonlinear basis.
-  - Layer composition generates dense function class
+  - Layer composition generates a dense function class.
-  - More expressive than linear MLPs for same width/depth
+  - More expressive than linear MLPs for the same width/depth.